lsund/beginning-clojure/static-vs-dynamic/src/slides.md

 ## Clojure

-- A hosted language: "Just a java library"
+- A hosted language: "Just a Java library"

 - .cljc extension for platform independent programming